Simple API Integration

 }

-# Adaptive pool sizing based on usage patterns
+# Adaptive pool sizing based mostly principally on utilization patterns

 if pool_stats['idle_connections'] == 0: